katiesmillie/tqp/tqp_notes.md

  @user ? @user.name : "unknown"

 # COMPLETED TASKS
+x- use different colors for differen months x- Add a confirmation message to the top of rounds index when someone answrs a question, then on next visit show them the I already answered message. x- Add styling to emails x- More styling fixes throughout the app x- custom button x- fix padding x- research and fix icon issue

 x- recent questions is working in the console but not actually omitting the ids in display on questions#new page x- scope question sample should not duplicate questions x- make random not pick questions that have been seen in past 20-30 days